Power Your Marketing with Email and First-Party Data

 Pay attention to which content or offers your subscribers respond to, and add information from other sources, like purchase history.
 Adding additional data to a user profile is known as progressive profiling.
 Don’t scare subscribers off by getting too personal, too fast.

 With any relationship, the longer you spend with someone, the more you learn about them.
 Your relationship with your subscribers is no different.
-With every interaction, your subscribers tell you a little more about themselves, their interests, and how best you can best connect with them.
+With every interaction, your subscribers tell you a little more about themselves, their interests, and how you can best connect with them.

 This first-party data—location, content viewed, when they read your email, or what subject lines they responded to—is as valuable as gold.
 Your organization owns it, and you can use it to personalize each message.
 Why guess your subscribers’ interests and preferences when you could just ask?

-Start by giving subscribers a special offer, such as a sneak peak of a product announcement, and use that as an opportunity to engage a little deeper.
+Start by giving subscribers a special offer, such as a sneak peek of a product announcement, and use that as an opportunity to engage a little deeper.
 Ask a few simple questions that give you more insight about each subscriber.
 All this data can help you create an amazing experience for your prospects.

 Consider an email address as your golden ticket.
 Everyone uses email to sign in to apps, social networks, shopping accounts—basically anywhere they go online.
 Email addresses house our virtual identity.
 And as marketers, you can use this very important nugget of information to create a single view of the customer.
 You can bring all your data together, no matter where it comes from—your data warehouse, CRM, point of sale (POS)—to create a picture of each subscriber.